top of page

 Kim's Logo 2 (No Background).jpg

-Kim considers posture, breathing and biomechanics, with every treatment involving an assessment.
-Taking into account elasticity and tensegrity, Kim considers the whole body, not just the shoulder for shoulder pain for example.
+I consider posture, breathing and whole body biomechanics, with every treatment involving an assessment.
+Taking into account elasticity and tensegrity, I consider the whole body, not just the shoulder for shoulder pain for example.

-Using techniques such as myofascial release, MET, friction, tapotement, intra-oral (mouth) work, and trigger points, Kim adapts each treatment to suit each client and session.
+With a plethora of techniques in my 'toolbox' such as myofascial release, MET (PNF), friction, tapotement, intra-oral (mouth) work, and trigger points, I adapt each treatment to suit each client and session so the benefits are felt long term, not just a few hours or days.

 If you have seen the same person about the same pain for more than a year without significant improvement, it is time you should consider why you are still seeing them!